-- Discussion of results and associated medical risks - Interpretation of results in context of personal and family history of cancer - Discussion of recommended medical management options - Discuss and offer assistance with informing and testing at-risk family members. - Discuss available resources such as high-risk clinics, disease-specific support groups, and research studies. - For patients of reproductive age, advise about options for prenatal diagnosis and assisted reproduction, including pre-implantation genetic diagnosis.
+- Discussion of results and associated medical risks - Interpretation of results in context of personal and family history of cancer - Discussion of recommended medical management options - Discuss the importance of notifying family members and offer materials/resources for informing and testing at-risk family members. - Discuss available resources such as high-risk clinics, disease-specific support groups, and research studies. - For patients of reproductive age, advise about options for prenatal diagnosis and assisted reproduction, including pre-implantation genetic diagnosis.
 Discussion should include known risks, limitations, and benefits of these technologies.
 See Discussion for details. - Biallelic pathogenic/likely pathogenic variants in some genes, included on gene panels, may be associated with rare autosomal recessive conditions, such as Fanconi anemia or constitutional mismatch repair deficiency (See GENE-A).
-Thus, for these genes, consideration should be given to carrier testing the partner for pathogenic/likely pathogenic variants in the same gene if it would inform reproductive decision-making and/or risk assessment and management.9 - Testing family members for a VUS should not be done for clinical purposes.
-Consider a referral to research studies that aim to define the functional impact of variants such as variant reclassification programs through clinical labs or registries. - When genetic testing for inherited cancer is conducted by providers with limited expertise in genetics and/or without pre-test counseling, referral to a genetics health provider should be considered for the following situations: - ▶ Pathogenic/likely pathogenic variant identified - ▶ Negative results, yet family history remains suggestive of inherited disease - ▶ Any VUS result for which a provider considers using to guide management - ▶ A mosaic or possibly mosaic result - ▶ Discrepant interpretation of variants, including discordant results across laboratories - ▶ Interpretation of polygenic risk scores, particularly in instances in which it may impact patient care - Interpretation of pathogenic/likely pathogenic variants for patients tested through direct-to-consumer or consumer-initiated models
+Thus, for these genes, consideration should be given to carrier testing the partner for pathogenic/likely pathogenic variants in the same gene if it would inform reproductive decisionmaking and/or risk assessment and management.9 - Testing family members for a VUS should not be done for clinical purposes, unless there are data to support discrepancy in interpretation of results.
+Consider a referral to research studies that aim to define the functional impact of variants such as variant reclassification programs through clinical labs or registries. - When genetic testing for inherited cancer is conducted by providers with limited expertise in genetics and/or without pre-test counseling, referral to a genetics health provider should be considered for the following situations: - Pathogenic/likely pathogenic variant identified - > Negative results, yet family history remains suggestive of inherited disease - > Any VUS result for which a provider considers using to guide management - A mosaic or possibly mosaic result - > Discrepant interpretation of variants, including discordant results across laboratories - Interpretation of polygenic risk scores, if they are being considered for use in clinical management - > Interpretation of pathogenic/likely pathogenic variants for patients tested through direct-to-consumer or consumer-initiated models